nptscot/nptscot.github.io/manual/index.md

  				<div class="layertools layertools-streetspace">
 -->

-The Street Space layer allows at-a-glance evaluation of the <em>spatial</em> deliverability of segregated cycle infrastructure (on links requiring dedicated infrastructure).
+The Street Space layer allows a rapid, at-a-glance evaluation of the spatial deliverability of segregated cycle infrastructure (on links requiring dedicated infrastructure).

 It categorises roads in accordance with the [Cycling by Design guidance](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf#page=68).
 It specifies the methodology for classifying road space and cycle infrastructure.
 The sections below describe the measurement methods and datasets used, the cycle infrastructure types considered, and the assumptions regarding bus routes and road types.